MCBoarder289/high-performance-sqlite/notes.md

 ### Virtual Tables
 * Allows you to query a table that is not actually written to your database
 * Example:  Reading a CSV file but operating on it in SQLite
-* Useful to generat data
+* Useful to generate data